michaelsaxon/michaelsaxon.github.io/bggen/blog-base/content/pages/lore.md

 I chose to play the saxophone in school because of nominative determinism.
 Then I chose to switch to bassoon because I thought it was a funny looking and sounding instrument and playing saxophone at my band's level was a bit too easy.
 I enjoy hobbyist language learning.
 I am an Eagle Scout, so if I accomplish anything substantial the BSA will claim me.
-I have perfect pitch.
-My middle school-era YouTube channel dedicated to YouTube poops and Transformers had ~50k views but it got banned because I didn't understand how copyright strikes worked and kept reuploading the same video when it got deleted.